UliHarder/weather/README.md

-# weather
+# Weather data

 I have been downloading for a number of year now obesrvation data from the [Metoffice datapoint service](https://www.metoffice.gov.uk/services/data/datapoint) in JSON format.
 After trying to decode the data with R and Python, I finally settled on using HIVE running on a [Hadoop cluster](https://uliharder.wordpress.com/r/1084-2/).
 Long term my plan is to explore using mySQL as the latest version also cope with JSON documents.
-Using trial and error I found that this [table definition](createTableWeatherRawPartioned.sql) interprets the data correctly.
+Using trial and error I found that this [table definition](createTableWeatherRawPartioned.sql) interprets the data correctly, it uses this [JSON SERDE](https://github.com/rcongiu/Hive-JSON-Serde).

+The processing is done steps, first importing and keeping the raw data in a stagin table.
+Then the interpreted data is kept in a table that is still partitioned by the download date.
+The last step keeps the data partitioned by observation date using a sliding window over the downloading dates.
+The window should be big enough to ensure we do not loose data with our `INSERT OVERWRITE`.

+The regular ingests create a plot for observations from the station in Benson.

 ## Raw data ingest

-The script `createTableWeatherRawPartioned.sql` creates a HIVE table that can hold the JSON observations we have been downloading daily in the last few years.
+The  script [createTableWeatherRawPartioned.sql](createTableWeatherRawPartioned.sql) creates a HIVE table that can hold the JSON observations we have been downloading daily in the last few years.
 We populate it with the script `addFile.sh` one at a time.
 This would be faster by copying all files for one day in one